ItsAAR0N/ItsAAR0N/README.md

 - 🌱 I’m currently learning **C++, Python, HTML/CSS, JavaScript**

-- ✈ I'm interested in aviation & commercial aeroplanes, electronic engineering and computers.

-- 💻 I've got plentiful experience building and fixing electronic components such as computers.
+- 💻 I've got plentiful experience building and fixing computers and I do electronics as a hobby.

 - 📫 How to reach me **aaron.shek.2020@uni.strath.ac.uk or Discord: ItsAAR0N#1766**